 Kansas is dotted with charming small towns, but few are as fun to spend the day in as Pratt aka “The Gateway to the High Plains.”
 Upon arrival, the town rolls out the red carpet and welcomes you.
 Located a bit over an hour’s drive from Wichita, visitors will quickly discover that there are many must-see places to experience.

 There is no better way to start your day than to stop into N’Cahoots Coffee & Shoppe (210 S. Main).
 As you walk into the café, you’re immediately greeted by the smell of delicious coffee and the sound of chatty visitors.
 The space is decorated with eclectic furniture, fancy chandeliers, and colorful artwork reminiscent of a big city coffee shop.
-Actually, much of the N’Cahoots will remind you of the coffee shop from the TV show, Friends.
+Much of the N’Cahoots will remind you of the coffee shop from the TV show Friends.

 After fueling up with caffeine and breakfast, it was time to step out onto Main Street and shop until my heart’s content.
 You get the sense of small-town pride as you walk up and down the sidewalk gazing into storefronts.
 Most stores that are open during the week open after 10 am.

 Hello Beautiful Beauty Bar & Boutique (205 S. Main St.) is the perfect stop for shoppers looking to add a bit of glam to their style.
 A ladies’ boutique store, you’ll find rows of jewelry, clothing, shoes, and cosmetics.
-Step up to the beauty bar and ask about their extensive line of LipSense by SeneGence while learning about their upcoming events like Wine Walk Saturday.
+Step up to the beauty bar and ask about their extensive line of LipSense by SeneGence while learning about upcoming events like Wine Walk Saturday.
 Shopping with a glass of wine in hand along Main Street?
 Yes, please!
-They also host a live style show every Tuesday at 9 pm on their Facebook group page for women who want to shop virtually and have items shipped to them.
+They also host a live style show every Tuesday at 9 pm on their Facebook group page for women wanting to shop virtually and have items shipped.

-But there still more shopping to do!
-Save your spending money for Lisa’s Western Wear (1641 E. 1st St.) located near the edge of town to stock up on leather boots and cowboy fashion.
-Need a special order?
+But there is still more shopping to do!
+Save your spending money for Lisa’s Western Wear (1641 E. 1st St.) near the edge of town to stock up on leather boots and cowboy fashion.
+Need a particular order?
 She’s got you covered.
-Cowboys and cowgirls from around the area and beyond shop here for rodeo gear.
+Cowboys and cowgirls around the area shop here for rodeo gear.
 You won’t find many independently owned stores like this one in the state.
 Ladies, don’t walk past the jewelry shelves without trying on some new bling!

-Plan your shopping route accordingly so you have time to drive to a hidden gem, Giesen Greenhouse (806.
+Plan your shopping route accordingly so that you can drive to a hidden gem, Giesen Greenhouse (806.
 S. Pearl St.).
 A destination boutique greenhouse, they specialize in cactus, succulents, and houseplants.
 If you’re not careful, you’ll drive right past the greenhouse.
-Look for the towering space and plant-lined pathway beckoning you to the backyard of a home.
+Please be sure to look for the towering space and plant-lined pathway attracting you to a home’s backyard.
 I was amazed at the high-quality plants and rows of cacti that filled the greenhouse.
 Be sure to admire the homemade macrame by The Art Cove.
-The owners also have a Wichita connection and sell their plants at the store, Grow, located on Cleveland Corner.
+The owners also have a Wichita connection and sell their plants at Grow in Wichita.

 But the day isn’t over yet!
 I suggest you head back into the central business district to make your way to the Vernon Filley Art Museum (412 S. Jackson St.), the home of rotating guest exhibitions and art classes open to the public.
 Adult visitors pay $4, seniors and college students $3, and youth $2 to tour the museum.
 They offer a 10% discount for groups of 10 or more.

 The town is also known for hosting The Miss Kansas pageant on the campus of Pratt Community College.
-For outdoorsmen looking to learn more about their surroundings, I recommend driving to the Kansas Department of Wildlife, Parks & Tourism (512 SE 25th Ave.), museum and fish hatchery.
-Regretfully, I didn’t get to see it since I packed quite a bit into my day trip itinerary.
+For outdoorsmen looking to learn more about their surroundings, I recommend driving to the Kansas Department of Wildlife, Parks & Tourism (512 SE 25th Ave.), museum, and fish hatchery.
+Regretfully, I didn’t see it since I packed quite a bit into my day trip itinerary.

-Without question, this impressive town needs to be on your Kansas travel bucket list.
-I had a fantastic time during my solo trek getting to know the friendly residents and taking in the sites.
-A short drive from Wichita, I’d recommend visiting Pratt as soon as you can.
+This impressive town needs to be on your Kansas travel bucket list.
+During my solo trek, I had a fantastic time getting to know the friendly residents and taking in the sites.
+A short drive from Wichita, I’d recommend visiting Pratt as soon as possible.
 If you have questions about making the most of a day in Pratt, ask me in the comments below.